wjpearce-github/MicroServices_App/README.md

 ### Feature Branch Model

-Here you can see I have my project has fully implanted version control using Git and GitHub making you use of the feature branch model.
+Here you can see my project hasfully implemented version control using Git and GitHub, making you use of the feature branch model.

 <p align="center">
     <img width="600" height="300" src="https://i.imgur.com/jXkh7KN.png"